 How IAF jets tracked an unmanned Pakistan drone

-New Delhi, Apr 02: The Indian Air Force scrambled two Sukhoi-30 fighter jets after sighting a Pakistani drone along the Indo-Pak border in the Khemkaran sector in Punjab, official sources said.
+New Delhi, Apr 02: The Indian Air Force (IAF) scrambled two Sukhoi-30 fighter jets after sighting a Pakistani drone along the Indo-Pak border in the Khemkaran sector in Punjab, official sources said.

 Two Pakistani F-16 fighter aircraft were also seen close to the border after the incident.